 Karamea is currently one of my favorite places in all of New Zealand.
 The limestone landscapes, the peaceful isolation, and the abundance of walking trails in the area are the main draws of a place like Karamea.
 The road from Westport to Karamea is particularly great for walkers, with tons of short walks along the way.

 While I wouldn’t recommend spending much time in Westport, it is necessary to go through this little town in order to get to Karamea (unless you’re arriving on foot via the Heaphy track).
 The 98 km road from Westport to Karamea is slow.
 It’s made even slower thanks to the incredible scenery, which will have you stopping your car every 10 minutes.

-You could drive from Westport to Karamea in about an hour and a half, but I’d suggest leaving most of the day (at least 5-6 hours) to make the drive.
+The road from Westport to Karamea in only takes about an hour and a half, but I’d suggest leaving most of the day (at least 5-6 hours) to make the drive.
 Besides stopping off for scenic views and photos, you’ll definitely want to make time for some beautiful walks.

 Charming Creek Walkway